-Using phrases or terms such as "commit suicide" or "unsuccessful suicide" can reinforce stigma.
-Instead, use phrases such as "died by suicide" or "survived a suicide attempt" which is less stigmatizing.
+Likewise, be careful with your language.
+For example using phrases or terms such as "commit suicide" or "unsuccessful suicide" can reinforce stigma.
+Instead, use phrases such as "died by suicide" or "survived a suicide attempt," which is less stigmatizing.

-Coordinate to have someone from the chaplain's office or Behavioral Health Services on call during your training session.
-Obtain their name, title, and consent to act as an immediate resource if needed.
-Post the number(s) at which they can be reached in the training room.
+It is recommended that you have someone from the chaplain's office or Behavioral Health Services on call during your training session.
+Be sure to coordinate before the training and obtain their name, title, and consent to act as an immediate resource if needed.
+Provide them with the date, time, and location of the training.
+On the day of the training, be sure to have the number(s) at which they can be reached or another plan for reaching them.